iotaledger/iota.rs/docs/overview/README.md

 To communicate with the IOTA network, you have to connect and interact with a [node](https://chrysalis.docs.iota.org/node-software/node-software.html).
 This library, the IOTA Client, wraps routine tasks and minute details into its tidy API.
 It will generate addresses for you, send messages, sign and send transactions, and more.

 Beyond establishing the initial connection to a node, Client has no state.
-Operations only use the data that you pass during the call.
-Operations have no effect on the client instance or your code beyond returning a value.
+Operations use only the data that you pass during the call and have no effect on your code or the client instance beyond returning a value.
 You are in full control of the data flow in your application.

 This approach makes Client easier for you to use and understand, and for us to develop and maintain.
 But since you are in full control of the data management, you also fully responsible for it.
 It could feel tedious or overwhelming if you have to manage complex or sensitive data.

 If you plan on managing funds in your application, take a look at our [IOTA wallet](https://wallet-lib.docs.iota.org/) library instead.
-It can build and store a wallet and send a token transaction, and it already includes our best practices.
+It already includes our best security practices and can build and store wallets and manage token transactions.
 Wallet uses Client to communicate with the IOTA network, and [Stronghold](https://stronghold.docs.iota.org/) to store sensitive data.
 Unlike Client, it has a state.

 ## Supported Languages